 Death Penalty Opponents Relieved With Execution Stay

-HARRISBURG (AP) _ Opponents of capital punishment were relieved the state Supreme Court stopped the execution of Henry P. Fahy, who was convicted of the rape and murder of his girlfriend’s 12-year-old niece.
+HARRISBURG (AP) _ Capital punishment opponents were glad the state Supreme Court stopped the execution of Henry P. Fahy, who was convicted of the rape and murder of his girlfriend’s 12-year-old niece.

 ″Executions themselves ought to be difficult for society to swallow,″ said Leigh Dingerson, executive director of the National Coalition to Abolish the Death Penalty, based in Washington, D.C.